andreafrancia/trash-cli/README.rst

 It provides these commands::

-    trash-put           trashes files and directories.
+    trash-put           trash files and directories.
     trash-empty         empty the trashcan(s).
     trash-list          list trashed files.
     trash-restore       restore a trashed file.
-    trash-rm            remove individual files from trash can.
+    trash-rm            remove individual files from the trashcan.

 Usage
 -----